rrDumpTruck/Obsidian.Vault/Session Notes and Quick Reference.md

 The Consortium's reason for surveying the land is somewhat of a trick.
 They are interested in the lands surrounding the fissure but know that something lingers here.
 But they don't want their contractor to find out because it will save them gold.

+"The Area" lies on the other side of a crystal spike

 ---
 <span style="color:#ffff00">Session Reminders: </span>
 "Do remember to register to hunt." ~ Aorta after giving the party their mission.